 Future Projects Committee: responsible for scoping new projects for approval of the Trust.

-May Fayre Committee: responsible for organising fund-raising events for the Trust and other projects in the community. - Update: This year’s May Fayre has had to be cancelled due to work being carried out by the National Trust to the Priory grounds and buildings.
+Events Committee: responsible for organising fund-raising events for the Trust and other projects in the community. - Update: 2023's May Fayre was relocated to Stanchester Academy, hailed a great success.

 Charity Shop Committee: responsible for managing the Charity Shop, which raises funds for the Trust and other projects in the community.